 Meaning and History

 The primary logo of Bring Me the Horizon contains the band’s name, styled like graffiti.
-According to vocalist Oliver Sykes, it was inspired by a line from the film Pirates of the Caribbean: “Bring me that horizon,” spoken by Jack Sparrow in the final episode.
+According to vocalist Oliver Sykes, it was inspired by a line from Pirates of the Caribbean: “Bring me that horizon,” by Jack Sparrow in the final episode.
 The musicians felt this quote perfectly expressed their desire to travel and perform concerts worldwide.
 It embodies a thirst for adventure and a wish to see everything on the planet.
-The rock band aims to break out of conventional boundaries, which is evident not only in their experimental genre fusion but also in their recognizable emblem.
+The rock band aims to break out of conventional boundaries, which is evident in their experimental genre fusion and recognizable emblem.
 BMTH’s creative potential is manifested in everything – from music to visual identity.

 What is Bring Me the Horizon?